 My first fly fishing experience was on a backpacking trip in the Wind River Mountains of Wyoming.
 After a short learning curve and getting my fly caught in several bushes, I was soon landing rainbow trout by the handful.

 Learning to fly fish was an extreme pleasure and today we’re going to help you choose the right gear.
 Trying to pick out the best fly fishing reel for your needs can be a challenge.

 Reels come in various sizes, designs, and styles depending on exactly what you’re trying to achieve.
-I’m going to talk you through how to choose the right fly fishing reel for your needs!
+I’m going to talk you through how to choose the right top rated fly fishing reel for your needs!

 Quick Answer: The 7 Best Fly Fishing Reels For 2019